 Congress recognized this in its finding and declaration of purpose in the Legal Services Corporation Act: “...for many of our citizens, the availability of legal services has reaffirmed faith in our government of laws.”
 In his address at the LSC’s 40th Anniversary, the late Justice Antonin Scalia reminded us of the full meaning of this promise: “The American ideal is not for some justice, it is as the Pledge of Allegiance says, ‘Liberty and justice for all,’ or as the Supreme Court pediment has it, ‘equal justice.’ ...
 Equality, equal treatment, is perhaps the most fundamental element of justice.”
 Nathan Hecht, Chief Justice of the Texas Supreme Court, has similarly remarked: “Justice for only those who can afford it is neither justice for all nor justice at all.”

 Part III: Strategic Goals

 - Maximize the availability, quality, and effectiveness of the services its grantees provide to eligible low-income individuals by working with grantees to improve their organizational and operational capacity.

-- Expand the role of LSC as a convener and leading voice for access to justice and increased civil legal services for eligible persons living in poverty in the United States.
+- Expand LSC’s role as a convener and leading voice for access to justice and increased civil legal services for eligible persons living in poverty in the United States.

 This section includes an overview of each strategic goal and the initiatives identified to implement each strategic goal.